corriedotdev/corrie.dev/_posts/2024-03-01-vr-tremor-removal.md

 ---
 layout: post
 title: "We can Remove Tremors in VR using the 1-Euro-Filter"
-excerpt: "One core component discovered during my PhD for the best part of 3 years.
+excerpt: "I want to see this filter integrated into every VR HMD Accessibility Menu with a Toggle.
+It’s just a single script..
+One core component discovered during my PhD for the best part of 3 years.
 Review process is killing me so have decided to share the science now and wait on journal publication.
 We CAN remove tremors in VR.
 I want every VR system to have this as an option in Meta / Valve / Pico Accessibility Settings."
 categories: [VR🥽,Publication📕, Download🔻]
 comments: true
 image: